 In this course, any violation of the academic honesty policy will have varying consequences depending on the severity of the infraction as judged by the instructor.
-Minimally, a violation will result in an "F" or 0 points on the assignment in question.
-Additionally, the student's course grade may be lowered by one letter grade.
+Minimally, a violation will result in a loss of points on the assessment in question, possibly down an "F" or even 0 points for a final score on the assessment.
+Additionally, the student's course grade may be lowered by one letter grade from what her or his numbers otherwise indicated she or he would otherwise have earned.
 In severe cases, the student will be assigned a course grade of "F" and dismissed from the class.
 All cases of academic dishonesty will be reported to the Associate Dean, who may decide to recommend further action to the Admissions and Academic Status Committee, including suspension or dismissal.
 It is assumed that students will educate themselves regarding what is considered to be academic dishonesty, so excuses or claims of ignorance will not mitigate the consequences of any violations.